IsaacSchemm/DeviantArtFs/README.md

 See also: https://www.deviantart.com/developers/authentication

-Both Authorization Code (recommended) and Implicit grant types are supported.
 The DeviantArtAuth module provides methods to support the Authorization Code grant type (getting tokens from an authorization code and refreshing tokens).